Maria Kontaridis Laboratory

 Maria Kontaridis, PhD

 Dr. Kontaridis received her undergraduate degrees (B.A. and B.S.) from the University of Florida in Classics and Chemistry, and subsequently, went on to obtain her masters degrees in Pharmacology as well as Biomedical and Biological Sciences from Yale University in 1999 and 2001, respectively.
-In 2002, she was awarded a Ph.D. from Yale University for work with Dr. Anton Bennett on the role of protein tyrosine phosphatases, especially Shp-2, in cell growth and skeletal muscle differentiation.
-Dr. Kontaridis' interest in continuing to work on Shp-2 phosphatase led her to accept a postdoctoral position with Dr. Benjamin Neel, at the BIDMC in 2003.
+In 2002, she was awarded a Ph.D. from Yale University for work with Dr. Anton Bennett on the role of protein tyrosine phosphatases, especially SHP-2, in cell growth and skeletal muscle differentiation.
+Dr. Kontaridis' interest in continuing to work on SHP-2 phosphatase led her to accept a postdoctoral position with Dr. Benjamin Neel, at the BIDMC in 2003.
 Her work as a postdoctoral fellow garnered extramural support from the American Heart Association and the NIH Pathway to Independence Award (K99/R00).
 In 2007, Dr. Kontaridis was promoted to Instructor, and in 2008, was recruited to the Department of Medicine, Division of Cardiology at BIDMC as an Assistant Professor of Medicine at Harvard Medical School.
-In this context, Dr. Kontaridis has made multiple interesting observations about Shp-2 and its role in cardiac pathophysiology and disease.
+In this context, Dr. Kontaridis has made multiple interesting observations about SHP-2 and its role in cardiac pathophysiology and disease.
 Her work has been awarded grants from the Milton Foundation, the Children’s Cardiomyopathy Foundation, the Saving Tiny Hearts Foundation, the Harvard Stem Cell Institute, the Alliance of Lupus Research and the National Institutes of Health (NHLBI-R01 and NCATS-TRND).